Pumpkin Seed, Lime and Cilantro Pesto

 For the newfangled method

-Place all of the ingredients in the bowl of a food processor or blender and blend until nice and chunky.
+Place all of the ingredients in the bowl of a food processor and blend until nice and chunky.

 Recipe by, PCC Chef